 - 2022–2023: Harold Pollard, S.M.ASCE, Delft University of Technology

 - The J. Waldo Smith Hydraulic Fellowship may be presented annually to not more than two graduate students, who will use the fellowship for tuition, research and living expenses.

 - The purpose of the fellowship is to further the education of worthy civil engineering graduate students engaged in the study of experimental hydraulics.

 - Under the provisions adopted by the Board of Direction, the scope of the fellowship should be restricted to research in the field of experimental hydraulics as distinguished from that of purely “theoretical hydraulics.”
 To this end, emphasis is to be placed on practical experiments designed and executed for the purpose of advancing knowledge with respect to the laws of hydraulic flow, rather than to the type of research which proceeds on the theory of mathematical based on assumptions of unknown validity.
 The essence of the purpose of the research is to test the assumptions which are currently made, and also to develop a better understanding of fluid flow.

-- At the time of application the individual must be a member of the Society and in good standing at the time of application and award.
+- At the time of application and award the individual must be a member of the Society in good standing.
 Preference shall be given to Associate Members.